Arizona Mayors Bridge School and Community Goals for Improved Student Success

 Roundtable mayors use their leadership to inaugurate partnerships, explore innovative programs, and implement comprehensive strategies that address local challenges.
-Their impact is evidenced by programs such as Building Blocks to Great Schools, City Youth Councils, College Connect, Mesa K-Ready, Tempe PRE, and Steps to Success.
+Their impact is evidenced by programs such as Building Blocks to Great Schools, City Youth Councils, College Connect and College Promise, Mesa K-Ready, Tempe PRE, and Steps to Success.
 Our mayors are having a powerful impact on public education and helping to ensure that Arizona schools make it possible for all students to succeed.

 The Educational Attainment Imperative

 Participating mayors strive to improve educational attainment rates in their own communities and across the state.
 To achieve the statewide postsecondary attainment goal of 60 percent by 2030, our members emphasize that college and career readiness begins with quality early childhood learning opportunities and continues through postsecondary training and studies.
 While early collaborative efforts focused on reducing high school dropout rates and the number of disconnected youth in their cities, priorities now include early childhood learning and postsecondary completion.

 The Roundtable is operated by WestEd — a nonpartisan, nonprofit, research, development, and service agency that works with education and other communities to promote excellence, achieve equity, and improve learning for children, youth, and adults.